MohamedJaber/ARRuler-Swift/README.md

 # caution (the app give you an approximate value and not always accurate)
 # AR-Ruler App

-## An app that use augmented reality via camera to measure between two points that the user do, when he touches the screen.
+## An app that uses augmented reality via camera to measure between two points that the user does when he touches the screen.

 * Used Augmented Reality.
 * Used a SceneKit.